atomisthq/docs/docs/quick-starts/rug-cli.md

 a the metadata for your Rugs, i.e., the name, version, dependencies, etc.  The Editors and Generators are in the `editors` directory.
 Any templates are in the `templates` directory.
 Testing is integral to Rug, so we also use a `tests` directory to hold all our tests.
+There is also a `build` directory that contains the repository's CI scripts and configurations.

 Let's see what Editors we have available.

 ```
 $ awk '$1 == "editor" { print $2 }' .atomist/editors/*.rug
 AddApacheSoftwareLicense20
+AddChangeLog
 AddReadme
 AddScalaMavenGitIgnore
 ClassRenamer
 PackageMove
 PomParameterizer
 RemoveApacheSoftwareLicense20
+RemoveChangeLog
+RemoveCodeOfConduct
 ```

 Feel free to look around in the `.atomist` directory to see what is